-TOUGHBUILT INDUSTRIES, INC. (Exact name of registrant as specified in its charter)
+TOUGHBUILT INDUSTRIES, INC.

+(Exact name of registrant as specified in its charter)

 Nevada 46-0820877 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 25371 Commercentre Drive, Suite 20 10 Lake Forest, CA 92630 (Address of principal executive offices 3) (Zip Code) (· , ( (949) 52 (Registrant's telephone nur (For N/ mer name, former address and forma A fiscal year, if changed since last report) (1011 mer name, former address and forma install year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class: Trading Symbol(s) Name of each exchange on which registered: Common Stock TBLT NASDAQ CAPITAL MARKET Series A Warrants TBLTW NASDAQ CAPITAL MARKET Indicate by check mark whether the registrant (1) has filed all reports requestigning to file such reports), and (2) has been subject to su d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically months (or for such shorter period that the registrant was required to subm d to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to subm nit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, filer, "accelerated filer," "smaller reporting company," and "emerging gro d filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated Exchange Act.
-Large accelerated filer □ Non-accelerated filer ⊠ : Accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the registrant section 13(a) of the Exchange Act. \Box has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Indicate by check mark whether the registrant is a shell company (as defin ned in Rule 12b-2 of the Exchange A ct).
-Yes □ No ⊠ As of May 20, 2022, the registrant had 1,015,637 shares of common stock c, \$0.0001 par value per share outstar ding.
+Employer incorporation or organization) Identification No.) 8669 Research Drive Irvine, CA 92618 92618 (Address of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+25371 Commercentre Drive, Suite 200 Lake Forest, CA 92630

+(Former name, former address and formal fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class: Trading Symbol(s) Name of each exchange on which registered: Common Stock TBLT NASDAQ CAPITAL MARKET Series A Warrants TBLTW NASDAQ CAPITAL MARKET

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes x No "

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

+Yes x No "

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer " Non-accelerated filer x

+Accelerated filer "

+Smaller reporting company x

+Emerging growth company x

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes "No x

+As of August 19, 2022, the registrant had 12,326,531 shares of common stock, par value \$0.0001 per share, outstanding.